Hair Loss After Hair Transplant - Normal Period & Ways to Prevent

 1) Do all patients experience hair shedding after a hair transplant?

-After a hair transplant, it's typical for transplanted hair to undergo a "shock loss" phase in the initial weeks.
+It's typical for transplanted hair to undergo a "shock loss" phase in the initial weeks after a hair transplant.
 The shedding rate can vary from person to person, with some experiencing minimal shedding and others experiencing more noticeable shedding.

 2) Should I be concerned if I experience minimal or no shedding after a hair transplant?